garden-io/garden/docs/reference/module-types/container.md

 [Configuration Files guide](https://docs.garden.io/guides/configuration-files#including-excluding-files-and-directories) for details.

 Also note that specifying an empty list here means _no sources_ should be included.

+If neither `include` nor `exclude` is set, and the module has a Dockerfile, Garden will parse the Dockerfile and automatically set `include` to match the files and folders added to the Docker image (via the `COPY` and `ADD` directives in the Dockerfile).

+If neither `include` nor `exclude` is set, and the module specifies a remote image, Garden automatically sets `include` to `[]`.

 | Type            | Required |
 | --------------- | -------- |